-Some of the questions we get the most frequently revolve around carseats for travel.
-Should we take carseats when we travel?
+Traveling with carseats is often a necessity with little ones but it can also be really frustrating to figure out which carseats for travel work best, as well as how to transport them.
+I get lots of questions about them: Should we take carseats when we travel?
 Should we fly with carseats?
-Or should we just take them for our destination?
-What if we’re not driving at our destination?
-Which carseats should we take, and should we check them in with our luggage or gate check them?
-I’m wondering how to travel with a carseat!
+Or should we rent car seats?
+Do we need to take carseats for travel if we’re not driving at our destination?
+Which carseats should we take when traveling, and should we check them in with our luggage or gate check them?

-This first part in our series on Travel Carseats will cover if and when you should take your own carseat for travel, what travel carseat to take, and if you should take your travel carseat on an airplane.
+This first part in our series on Travel Carseats will talk about if you should take your own carseat for travel, what travel carseat to take, and if you should take your travel carseat on an airplane.

 This post on whether to take your own travel carseat contains affiliate links, but all opinions are 100% my own.
 That means I earn a small commission if you purchase through my link, but doesn’t increase your price.
 Thank you for supporting this blog!